Steven Edwards (footballer)

 Steven Edwards (born 15 January 1991) is a Dutch footballer who plays as a defensive midfielder for Capelle.

 Career

 Club career

 He formerly played for NAC and Achilles '29.

 On 20 October 2019, Edwards joined Belgian club Royal Cappellen.
 He returned to the Netherlands in January 2020 to join SteDoCo on a deal for the rest of the season.
 On 24 February 2020, his contract was extended until the summer 2021.
+He moved to Baronie in March 2023.

+He joined SC Kruisland from Capelle in summer 2024.